shscoding/shscoding.github.io/_pages/about.md

 We will be meeting on Monday and/or Friday, in Room XXXX from X:XX to X:XX.
 Members are not required to come to every meeting.
 Feel free to drop in just to try it out!

-## What if I can't come to the meetings?
+### What if I can't come to the meetings?

 No problem, just engage with the club online on our Discord server (DM/Email Discord ID to any club member to join).

-## Specifically, what areas/skills are being focused on?
+## Which areas/skills are being focused on?

 AI and machine learning are a major component of this year's coding club, and there may be seminars on AI given by guest speakers from the professional AI industry.